rro2q2/adaf-streamflow-forecaster/README.md

 ## Prerequisites
 ### Python environment
 - Python: 3.8+
-- We recommend to use Anaconda/Miniconda.
+- We recommend using Anaconda/Miniconda.
 With one of the two installed, a dedicated environment with all requirements will be added to the project.

 ### Hardware Requirements
 For improving model training and evaluation, we recommend using a multiple GPU cores.
 The CPU cores may take a long time too training or lead to an error.